Our Anti-Bullying Ambassadors are:

 A.B.A.s November update

 Our A.B.A.s have been very busy over the past few weeks.
-Jodi, Holly, Archie and Harry were asked to help with selecting Anti-Bullying Ambassadors for Limbrick Wood, Allesley and Mount Nod Primary Schools.
+They were asked to help with selecting Anti-Bullying Ambassadors for Limbrick Wood, Allesley and Mount Nod Primary Schools.

 Each school was sent a copy of the application forms we use here.
 Children in their Years 5 and 6 were invited to apply and their teachers had to short-list candidates to come for interviews here at Eastern Green.